January 24, 2023

 Your vaccination record or negative test is your "green pass", however as of May 1 2022, this is no longer needed in most cases.

 If you are an Italian citizen or legal resident of Italy and you have been vaccinated in Italy, you will receive an AUTHCODE on your mobile device.

-This will allow you to get your Italy Green Pass, or rather EU Digital Covid Certificate.
+This will allow you to get your Italy Green Pass.

 For further details, visit the official page of the EU Digital Certificate in Italy.